 What are my rights if I want to return a purchase but there’s nothing wrong with it?

 - The good news is if the item was bought online or on the phone then you have 14 days to return it under the Consumer Contract Regulations 2013.
 In-store is different though and will depend on the shop’s policy.
+The same goes for online selling platforms – check out our guide to buyer-seller disputes.

 When do I get the money?